ddeveloper72/vanillajsprojects/dom-array-methods/README.md

 Live versions of these applications are currently being hosted on Google's Firebase.

-TThis work is based on a tutorial by [Brad Traversy](https://www.udemy.com/user/brad-traversy/), Full Stack Web Developer & Instructor at Traversy Media
+This work is based on a tutorial by [Brad Traversy](https://www.udemy.com/user/brad-traversy/), Full Stack Web Developer & Instructor at Traversy Media